-- Increasing stress amongst commercial fishers. - Loss of trust between industry and Fisheries Queensland. - Loss of tryst with Queensland Boating and Fisheries Patrol. - Safety of intellectual property. - Costs regarding the introduction and ongoing use of VMS. - Consultation process: - No broad-based discussion with industry regarding the pros and cons of VMS. - The development of VMS supplier list was undertaken without industry consultation. - Industry perception of being forced to choose between a small number of VMS suppliers. - Industry perception of being treated like criminals. - Suppliers of VMS units: - How were suppliers chosen? - Industry bypassed in the process of identifying VMS suppliers. - Reliability of units is unknown. - Ongoing replacement costs of VMS units. - Wait times for replacement units. - Data security still an issue for commercial fishers. - Contract terms including an expectation that commercial fishers enter into 3-year contracts. - Increased regulation costs in contrast to public position of the State Government to reduce 'red tape' burdens.
+- Increasing stress amongst commercial fishers. - Loss of trust between industry and Fisheries Queensland. - Costs regarding the introduction and ongoing use of VMS. - Consultation process: - No broad-based discussion with industry regarding the pros and cons of VMS. - The development of VMS supplier list was undertaken without industry consultation. - Industry perception of being forced to choose between a small number of VMS suppliers. - Industry perception of being treated like criminals. - Suppliers of VMS units: - Reliability of units is unknown. - Ongoing replacement costs of VMS units. - Wait times for replacement units. - Data security still an issue for commercial fishers. - Contract terms including an expectation that commercial fishers enter into 3-year contracts. - Increased regulation costs in contrast to public position of the State Government to reduce 'red tape' burdens.